liam2/liam2/doc/usersguide/source/model.rst

 skip_shows
 ----------

-If set to True, makes all show() functions do nothing.
+If set to *True*, makes all show() functions do nothing.
 This can speed up simulations which include many shows (usually for debugging).
+Defaults to *False*.

 .. _assertions-label: